PvPClt/project/Golden_en.md

 **RED CAP:**

 — As for you three — I have major grievances with you!
-Do you think I’ll save you when the Bully attacks you?
+Do you think I’ll come to your rescue you when the Bully attacks you?
 Don’t even hope.
 Enough of freeloading off me!
 You’re big boys and must learn to defend yourselves.
 You need to increase your defense spending to 5 percent of your GDP.
 That’s an order!
 And stop this idiotic immigration!
 Just look at yourselves in the mirror, see what you’ve become.
 Where has all your aristocratic bearing, your moral values, your faith gone?
 You’re destroying your own identity with your own hands.
 If things continue like this — our friendship will be over!